JeffT13/binaryclassification/README.md

 6) Show performace of tuned DT and LR + Build a voting classifier to improve overall classification.

-See paper for more details:
+See paper for more details and references: